Shutter (2004 film): Home media

 Umbrella Entertainment released the 4K UHD Blu-ray version of the film on 7 May 2025.

 Reception

 Critical response

 Asian Movie Pulse praised the film as a remarkable work that planted the flag of Thai horror films on the world film map.

 Public response

 The film opened at #1 at the Thai box office, grossing $867,800, and remained at the top in its second weekend, grossing $607,300.
 The film grossed a total of $2,584,600 in Thailand, becoming the fifth-highest-grossing film of the year.

 The film was nominated for the 2005 Golden Kinnaree Award for best film at the Bangkok International Film Festival and has won various awards at smaller festivals.

 Remakes

 The film was remade thrice in the Indian languages Telugu as Photo (2006), Tamil as Sivi (2007) and Hindi as Click (2010).
-The English-language remake was released in 2008 under the same title.

-The Indonesian remake of this film as well use the original title and will released in mid-2025.
+An English-language remake was released in 2008 under the same title.
+An Indonesian remake of the film was released in 2025.